GenoJ83/GenoJ83/README.md

 # 👋 Hey there, I'm Geno Joshua!

 Welcome to my GitHub portfolio!
 I'm a **researcher and tech enthusiast** passionate about blending creativity with problem-solving.
-Here, you'll find projects that reflect my journey in **technology, sustainability, and **.
+Here, you'll find projects that reflect my journey in **technology, sustainability, and innovation**.

 ## 🚀 About Me